 Your best bet when beginning a new research paper is to start general and work your way more specific.

-For a 5-10 page paper, your research question will need to be more specific than you might think!
+For example, for a 5-10 page paper your research question will need to be more specific than you might think!
 A good rule is that if a whole book has been written on your topic, then you should get more specific.

 If you would like help on finding resources within a specific discipline, go to:

 Find answers to common questions, discover solutions to common problems, and more!

 Reference works (encyclopedias, bibliographies, dictionaries) are great for getting background information.
 Try these reference databases: